Denmark and the euro: Possible second euro referendum

 On 22 November 2007, the newly re-elected Danish government declared its intention to hold a new referendum on the abolition of the four exemptions, including exemption from the euro, by 2011.
 It was unclear if people would vote on each exemption separately, or if people would vote on all of them together.
-However, the uncertainty, both in terms of the stability of the euro and the establishment of new political structures at the EU level, resulting first from eruption of the Financial Crisis and then subsequently from the related European government-debt crisis, led the government to postpone the referendum to a date after the end of its legislative term.
+However, the uncertainty, both in terms of the stability of the euro and the establishment of new political structures at the EU level, resulting first from the 2008 financial crisis and then subsequently from the related Euro area crisis, led the government to postpone the referendum to a date after the end of its legislative term.
 When a new government came to power in September 2011, they outlined in their government manifest, that a euro referendum would not be held during its four-year term, due to a continued prevalence of this uncertainty.